CSSS/git-tutorial/README.md

 ### Making a change

-This is a terribly spelled sentence.
+Thsi si a teriblee speld sentins.

 Fix the sentence above in an editor of your choice.
 We recommend `emacs`, `vim`, or Sublime Text.
 In particular,